 The small residential town of Mount Ephraim, New Jersey, implemented a zoning law that prohibited all live entertainment.
-An adult bookstore owner who added live nude dancers protested the law, saying it violated the First Amendment rights to free expression.
-In invalidating the zoning law, the Supreme Court ruled that a city's zoning laws are not unlimited and must conform to the First Amendment.
-The court noted that the law restricted a wide range of expression such as plays, musicals and concerts -- as well as protected forms of nude dancing.
-(This photo shows the town of Mount Ephraim, N.J. fair use)
+The Supreme Court struck down the zoning law and ruled that a city's zoning laws must conform to the First Amendment.
+The court noted that the law restricted a wide range of expression such as plays, musicals, and concerts.
+(This photo shows the town of Mount Ephraim, N.J., fair use)

 The Supreme Court ruled 7-2 in Schad v.
 Mount Ephraim, 452 U.S. 61 (1981), that a municipality cannot impose a complete ban on live entertainment, including nonobscene nude dancing.

 The case established that a city’s zoning powers are not unlimited and must conform to First Amendment standards.